Menu

 Conference Travel Funding: In addition to research support, funding is available to support sharing of research results at relevant professional meetings (paper presentations, panel discussions, posters) as well as to offset attendance at academic conferences.
 Faculty and postdoctoral fellows may receive $1,800 for domestic conference travel or $2,500 for international travel.
 Undergraduate and graduate students may apply for $500 to support conference travel.
 Pending available funds, Emerit faculty are eligible for Goodman support if they have demonstrated recent and ongoing engagement with the Anthropology department, its students, and faculty.
 To apply for conference travel, please complete the online form here https://anthropology.dartmouth.edu/research/claire-garber-goodman-fund/goodman-student-conference-support.
 Undergraduate and graduate students must forward an email of support from their primary advisor to the anthropology department administrator.

 Research Experience Support: Undergraduate and graduate students may also apply for up to $2,500 to support the cost of experiential learning opportunities, such as a field school, methods training, or specialized language coursework or training.
-To apply for Research Experience Support, please forward your request in an email, along with the program's application materials and a support email from your primary advisor to the department administrator.
+To apply for Research Experience Support, please email the department administrator with your application materials, start and end dates, budget, and a letter of support from your faculty advisor.

 Claire Garber Goodman was born in Longview, Texas on January 17, 1933.
 As a child, her family moved to Memphis, Tennessee which was her home until she married Lawrence B. Goodman D'47 in 1957.
 Mrs. Goodman graduated from the Ten Acre and Dana Hall Schools in Wellesley, Massachusetts and graduated from Connecticut College in 1954.